sbegaudeau/sbegaudeau.github.com/_posts/2018-10-08-first-react-component.markdown

 As we have seen, you can define your React components as regular JavaScript functions but you could also use [ECMAScript 2015 classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) too.
 Using a class, the code of our functional component can be executed thanks to a method named ```render```.
 In this method, we will retrieve the ```props``` object thanks to ```this.props``` since the method ```render``` does not have any parameter.

-We could transform one of our previous example which was using a stateless functionnal component...
+We could transform one of our previous example which was using a stateless functional component...

 ```
 import React from 'react';